upenn-libraries/sdbmss/README.md

 You will need to migrate the data from the legacy Oracle production database into your own locally running MySQL database that the Rails application can use.
-To do this, you'll need access to the development virtual machine (VM) set up by Libraries IT for this project's use.
+This migration can ONLY be done on the development virtual machine (VM) set up by Libraries IT for this project's use.

 This is a 3 step process.